 We at the Scranton Library want you to know that we take the health and well-being of our staff and patrons seriously.
 For that reason, the Scranton Library will be closed to the public effective Monday, March 16th.
 Our book drop is closed but be assured that no late fees will be charged while the library is closed.
 All of our programs have also been suspended.

 While the library is closed we invite you to explore everything we have to offer on our website.
-You can download e-books and audiobooks on Overdrive, stream movies on Kanopy, or browse magazines and find audiobooks on RB Digital.
+You can download e-books and audiobooks on Overdrive, stream movies on Kanopy, or browse magazines on

 We know a lot of people in our community have questions about the coronavirus, and as librarians, it’s our job to find you reliable answers.
 Here we have compiled some essential information to help you make informed decisions about your health.